afedynitch/x4i3/README.md

     pip install x4i3

+Note that on first import ~600MB will be downloaded and 22k files will be decompressed to the data directory.

 ### Support tools

 To reduce the weight of this package, the database management tools have been moved to a different project [`x4i3_tools`](https://github.com/afedynitch/x4i3_tools) since these are for advanced users anyways.